- As low as $472/Night

 - Condo

-Beachfront property with a handsome view/Near Ocean Annies/Great place for family vacation/Located in a great spot of Myrtle Beach and mins. away from all types of eateries and fun/Master has a Queen Bed and the Guest Room has Bunk Bed.
+Beachfront property with a striking view/Near Ocean Annies/Great place for family vacation/Located in a great spot of Myrtle Beach and mins. away from all types of eateries and fun/Master has a Queen Bed and the Guest Room has Bunk Bed.

 About the Area

-Myrtle Beach is home to this condo.
-Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore North Myrtle Beach Beaches and Myrtle Beach State Park.
+Located in Myrtle Beach, this condo is on the beach.
+Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
 Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.

 Special Instructions